 Why look deeper?

-Similarly, science relies on questions (symptoms) instead of culturally learned answers, albeit, far more informal.
-For example, in the past, people learned via the cultural story circulating at the time that homosexuality was an abomination.
-Gays could be stoned to death as a result.
-With any glimmer of impartial comprehension, biological realities begin to overpower such learning and outcomes mellow.
-In short, we begin in ignorance and learn enough to think that we know.
-After that, we either cleave securely to that learning, or relax enough to contemplate life more deeply.
+We begin in ignorance and learn enough to think that we know.
+After that, we either cling to that learning, or ponder life more deeply.
 Which path one travels is not a matter of free choice, but rather of fear.
 Insecurity pins us down in our cultural paradigm.

-(2) Looking back a little further in time, we can see how the advent of the Iron Age was a strong catalyst for the main religions of today.
-Looking back even further, we see how the advent of the agriculture itself brought about civilized ways of life we have followed for some 10,000 years now.
+(2) Looking back further in time, we can see how the advent of the Iron Age was a catalyst for the main religions of today.
+Looking back even further, we see how the advent of agriculture itself brought about civilized ways of life we have followed for some 10,000 years now.

-Civilization is an evolving cultural organism, but our stake in it blinds us to this process.
-We get caught up in the drama and blame or praise others for the circumstances we hate or love.
-Our personal lifetime and its affairs cripple any deeper sense of time.
-Think of how long it takes a species to evolve to its current condition through natural evolution.
+Civilization is an evolving cultural organism, but our stake in it blinds us to the overall process.
+Emotion drives us to blame or praise others for the circumstances we hate or love.
+Our lifetime and its affairs cripple any deeper sense of time.
+Think of how long it takes a species to evolve to its current condition through natural selection.
 Why would the cultural evolution of civilization be any different?
 Obviously, evolution of civilization is not biological evolution, at least on the surface.
-Nevertheless, in the ‘big picture’ it most certainly is just that!
+However, as an emergent property it certainly is just that!
 You could say we are merely cells in the meta-organism of civilization.

-(3) To fully understand what this means, it should help to think of this in context of the bio hoodwink.
+(3) To fully understand what this means, it should help to think of this in context of the bio hoodwink (p.11, 100).